-At RAG we have identified our supply chain to have three tiers as outlined in the following chart:
+At RAG we have identified our supply chain to have four tiers as outlined in the following chart:

-DEFINITION DESCRIPTION TRACEABILITY STATUS MODERN SLAVERY RISKS IDENTIFIED TIER 0 RAG Brands and Operations Warehouses Stores Head Office Fully mapped Forced labour and debt bondage in our third-party warehouses or cleaning services Inherent Risk Level: TIER 1 Final Stage Production A factory which cuts, trims and/or sews RAG products Fully mapped Child labour; debt bondage, and forced and migrant labour in the manufacturing and finishing of our products Inherent Risk Level: TIER 2 Inputs Fabric mills, dye houses, wash houses, labelling, hanger suppliers, cartons etc. Almost fully mapped Child labour; debt bondage, and forced labour and migrant labour in the production and manufacture of leather Inherent Risk Level: TIER 3 Raw Materials Cotton and Polyester represent approximately 70% of our supply chain.
-Viscose, Leather and linen represent about 4-5% each Mapping project initiated (We have traced over 50% of our linen raw material to the farm in which it was picked.
-These have all been in Europe) Child labour; debt bondage, human trafficking, slavery, and forced labour and migrant labour in the farming/growing/ picking of our raw materials The key risk for RAG is a current lack of transparency, a risk we are currently working towards reducing Inherent Risk Level:
+DEFINITION DESCRIPTION TRACEABILITY STATUS MODERN SLAVERY RISKS IDENTIFIED TIER 0 RAG Brands and Operations Warehouses Stores Head Office Fully mapped Forced labour and debt bondage in our third-party warehouses or cleaning services Inherent Risk Level: TIER 1 Final Stage Production A factory which cuts, trims and/or sews RAG products Fully mapped Child labour; debt bondage, and forced and migrant labour in the manufacturing and finishing of our products Inherent Risk Level: TIER 2 Fabric Mills & Processing Facilities Fabric mills, dye houses, wash houses, labelling, hanger suppliers, cartons etc. Partially mapped Child labour; debt bondage, and forced labour and migrant labour in the production and manufacture of leather Inherent Risk Level: HIGH TIER 3 Raw Material Processing Yarn Mills, Spinner Tracing process in place for Johnny Bigg Less labour intensive area and therefore lower human rights risks than other tiers Inherent Risk Level: TIER 4 Raw Materials Cotton and Polyester represent approximately 75-85% of our supply chain.
+The remainder is made up from small amounts of viscose, linen, leather, PU nylon and other materials Tracing process in place for Johnny Bigg Child labour; debt bondage, human trafficking, slavery, and forced labour and migrant labour in the farming/growing/ picking of our raw materials The key risk for RAG is a current lack of transparency, a risk we are currently working towards reducing Inherent Risk Level: HIGH